SAP/cloud-identity-developer-guide/docs/CAP/InstanceBasedAuthorization.md

 ```

 ::: tip Schema Generation
-The AMS Node.js module [`@sap/ams`](https://www.npmjs.com/package/@sap/ams) can be used to [generate](/CAP/cds-Plugin#base-policy-generation) the `schema.dcl` from [`@ams.attributes`](#annotating-the-cds-model) annotations in a cds model.
+The Authorization Management Service (**AMS**) Node.js module [`@sap/ams`](https://www.npmjs.com/package/@sap/ams) can be used to [generate](/CAP/cds-Plugin#base-policy-generation) the `schema.dcl` from [`@ams.attributes`](#annotating-the-cds-model) annotations in a cds model.
 :::

 ## Restricted Role Assignments

-To provide guard rails for runtime policies, it is possible to extend role assignments in the base policies with a `WHERE` condition.
+To provide guardrails for runtime policies, it's possible to extend role assignments in the base policies with a `WHERE` condition.
 In that condition, the `IS NOT RESTRICTED` and `IS RESTRICTED` keywords can be used to list the attributes that can (must) be restricted by the tenant administrator at runtime.

 ##### IS RESTRICTED
-When assigning a base policy with an attribute that `IS RESTRICTED`, the attribute condition evaluates to `false` which typically means access by assigning the base policy is not possible at all.
+When assigning a base policy with an attribute that `IS RESTRICTED`, the attribute condition evaluates to `false`, which typically means access by assigning the base policy isn't possible at all.
 To gain access, administrators **must** derive a runtime policy from this base policy that restricts the attribute to a specific value.

 ##### IS NOT RESTRICTED
 When assigning a base policy with an attribute that `IS NOT RESTRICTED`, the attribute condition evaluates to `true` which means the base policy can be assigned for unfiltered access.
 However, administrators **can** derive a runtime policy from this base policy to restrict the attribute to a specific value.